open-policy-agent/opa/GOVERNANCE.md

 # Project Governance

-This document defines project governance for the project.
+This document defines the governance process for the open-policy-agent GitHub organization.

+The MAINTAINERS.md file in this repository contains the list of OPA project maintainers and their "area of expertise".
+An area of expertise is defined as a set of repositories or repository subtrees.

 ## Voting

-The project employs "organization voting" to ensure no single organization can dominate the project.
+Maintainers use "organizational voting" to approve changes so that no single organization can dominate an area of expertise.

+* "Organizations relevant to a change" are all those organizations with an area of expertise that covers the change.

+* "Organizations with an area of expertise" are those organizations for which there is a maintainer from that organization with that area of expertise.

-Individuals not associated with or employed by a company or organization are allowed one organization vote.
+* Individuals not associated with or employed by a company or organization are allowed one organization vote.

-Each company or organization (regardless of the number of maintainers associated with or employed by that company/organization) receives one organization vote.
+* Each company or organization (regardless of the number of maintainers associated with or employed by that company/organization) receives one organization vote.

-In other words, if two maintainers are employed by Company X, two by Company Y, two by Company Z, and one maintainer is an un-affiliated individual, a total of four "organization votes" are possible; one for X, one for Y, one for Z, and one for the un-affiliated individual.

 Any maintainer from an organization may cast the vote for that organization.

+For example, consider the following scenario.

+* Two maintainers are employed by Company X, two by Company Y, two by Company Z, and one maintainer is an unaffiliated individual

+* Area of expertise E covers the repository R

+* One maintainer from Company X, two from Company Y, and the un-affiliated individual all have expertise E

+For any change requiring a vote to repository R, three "organization votes" are possible: one for X, one for Y, and one for the un-affiliated individual.

+Unless specified otherwise, a vote passes when greater than fifty percent of the organization votes are in favour.

+## Code Changes

+All code changes should go through the Pull Request (PR) process.
+PRs should only be merged after receiving approval (via GitHub) from at least one other member of the GitHub team associated with the area(s) of expertise.

+We do not vote formally on every code change, but we do expect that every code change merged has the same community support as if the change were approved by a formal vote.
+When a merge occurs without sufficient community support, the change should be reverted until the dispute is resolved through discussion.
+Any team member who feels that a technical decision cannot be reached can call for a formal vote following the rules outlined above in either the PR or a separate issue.

+## Non-code Changes

-Maintainers should indicate their yes/no vote on that issue or PR, and after a suitable period of time, the votes will be tallied and the outcome noted.
+Changes that are not PRs will be voted on through GitHub issues.
+Maintainers should indicate their yes/no vote on that GitHub issue, and after a suitable period of time, the votes will be tallied and the outcome noted.

+The following changes, while governed by the language above, require additional clarification.

-## Changes in Maintainership
+### Changes in Maintainership

-New maintainers are proposed by an existing maintainer and are elected by a 2/3 majority organization vote from other maintainers with the relevant area(s) of expertise.
+New maintainers for an area of expertise are proposed by an existing maintainer for that area of expertise and are elected by a 2/3 majority of the organizations with that area of expertise.

 Maintainer status expires after 1 year but a request to self-renew can be made within 1 month of expiry.

-Maintainers can be removed by a 2/3 majority organization vote.
+Maintainers for an area of expertise can be removed by a 2/3 majority of the organizations with that area of expertise.

-## Github Project Administration

-The MAINTAINERS.md file in this repository contains a set of OPA project maintainers and their area(s) of expertise.
-Maintainers will be added to the GitHub organization and added to the GitHub team(s) associated with repositories or areas of expertise that they maintain (e.g., `opa-maintainers`, `gatekeeper-maintainers`, etc.)

-## Conflict Resolution for Technical Decisions

-If a technical decision cannot be reached due to a dispute between two or more maintainers, an organization vote will be held by the maintainers with the relevant area(s) of expertise following the rules described above.

-## Changes in Governance
+### Changes in Governance

-All changes in Governance require a 2/3 majority organization vote.

-## Other Changes

-Unless specified above, all other changes to the project require a 2/3 majority organization vote from maintainers with relevant area(s) of expertise.
+All changes in Governance require a 2/3 majority organization vote from all areas of expertise.

+### New Repositories

-Additionally, any maintainer may request that any change require a 2/3 majority organization vote from maintainers with relevant area(s) of expertise.
+New repositories require a 2/3 majority organization vote from all areas of expertise.

+## GitHub Project Administration

+Maintainers for an area of expertise belong to the associated GitHub team(s) (e.g., `opa-maintainers`, `gatekeeper-maintainers`, etc.) so that GitHub permissions reasonably follow this governance model.

+Individuals may be added to that repository's GitHub team but need not be added to the MAINTAINERS.md file.
+This provision enables new subprojects and contributors to be onboarded without immediately creating new maintainers.